 - 4.1 The 'Delivering Safer Communities' guidance and the Crime and Disorder Act 1998 place a duty upon relevant authorities to share information.
-Additionally, Partner agencies have express and/or implied powers to share information as set out in legislation.
+Additionally, partner agencies have express and/or implied powers to share information as set out in legislation.
 (See Appendix 1 for a list of legislation.
 Note that this is not an exhaustive list) - 4.2 Shared Personal Data will usually include information about the nature of the problem and, where relevant, personal data such as names, addresses and dates of birth of offenders, victims, or witnesses. - 4.3 Most of the Shared Personal Data will also include sensitive/special category/criminal offence personal data as defined in data protection legislation.
 Sharing of this type of sensitive information is allowed in lawful and appropriate circumstances.
-Any sharing of personal data including sensitive data known as special category data or criminal offence data must be undertaken in accordance with UK GDPR and Data Protection Act 2018. - 4.4 In order to share appropriate information between partners there must be a lawful, defined, and justifiable purpose(s) which supports the effective delivery of a policy or service that respects people's expectations about the privacy and confidentiality of their personal information but also considers the consequences of a failure to act.
+Any sharing of personal data including sensitive data known as special category data or criminal offence data must be undertaken in accordance with UK GDPR and the Data Protection Act (DPA) 2018.
+Relevant sections of the legislation enabling lawful data sharing include but are not limited to: UK GDPR Article 6(1)(d): Protection of vital interests of the subject or another person UK GDPR Article 9(2)(g): Reasons of substantial public interest (with a basis in law) DPA Schedule 1 Part 2 Paragraph 10: Preventing or detecting unlawful acts DPA Schedule 1 Part 2 Paragraph 18: Safeguarding of children and individuals at risk - DPA Schedule 2 Part 1 Paragraph 2: Crime and taxation: general. - 4.4 In order to share appropriate information between partners there must be a lawful, defined, and justifiable purpose(s) which supports the effective delivery of a policy or service that respects people's expectations about the privacy and confidentiality of their personal information but also considers the consequences of a failure to act.
 This protocol is supplemented by a number of questions, included at Appendix 2, designed to 'walk' Managers/Designated Persons and other specialist support through a process to assess the impact and appropriateness of information sharing. - 4.5 'Signatories' to this protocol understand that Shared Personal Data will be shared at multi-agency meetings (see Section 6).
 For example, there may be meetings between members of staff from different agencies sharing information about a common case to build a foundation of accurate knowledge and evidence, to minimise the risk of harm to the community, whilst allowing proper management of the case.
-As well as meetings, the protocol also covers other forms of information exchange such as the ECINS case management system.
+As well as meetings, the protocol also covers other forms of information exchange such as electronic information sharing.
 The intention of this protocol is to cover all such information sharing provided the safeguards described within it are followed. - 4.6 If any Shared Personal Data relates to an ongoing investigation or prosecution by any of the agencies then consultation must take place with the investigating officer and Crown Prosecution Service as the matter will be sub-judice.
-This will ensure that disclosure will not adversely prejudice the outcome of the matter. - 4.7 Special care should be taken when considering the sharing of information that could constitute profiling, particularly of children.
-A legal justification must be available before any sensitive information is shared.
+This will ensure that disclosure will not adversely prejudice the outcome of the matter. - 4.7 Special care should be taken when considering the sharing of information that could constitute profiling, particularly of children or minority groups.
+A lawful basis must be available and DPIA prepared before any sensitive information is shared. - 4.8 More information about information sharing is available from the Information Commissioner.
+Go to https://ico.org.uk/